chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 * Buildspec name – buildspec.yml

-> **Please note the CodeBuild IAM role name as you will have to add permissions to allow access to all needed AWS ressources or the pipeline will FAIL..
+**Please note the CodeBuild IAM role name as you will have to add permissions to allow access to all needed AWS ressources or the pipeline will FAIL..**

 > codebuild-cloudguard-cicd-project-service-role

+You need to select the <Run in priveledge mode> option for CloudGuard Workload to execute succefully.

 ![header image](cpipe6.png)